Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/label_ledby_describedby.md

 - `aria-label`, `aria-labelledby` allow to give an accessible name to an element
 - `aria-describedby` allows to add to the accessible name, if necessary, in addition, an accessible description to an element

-However, they only work well with certain elements:
+However, they only work well with some elements:
 - interactive elements: `a` (with `href` attribute), `audio` and `video` (with `controls` attribute), `input` (exept `type="hidden"`), `select`, `button` and `textarea`
 - `img` and `iframe` elements
 - elements with an explicit landmark role, therefore, with a `role` attribute or an implicit landmark (a <abbr>HTML5</abbr> structural tag: `header`, `footer`, `main`, `nav`, `aside` and `section`)